 Root car insurance discounts

-Root home insurance | Bankrate Score: Not rated
+Root home insurance

-Root home insurance is offered through its partner company, Homesite.
-As home policies are not offered directly by Root, customers may not be able to use the Root mobile app to manage their homeowners insurance policy and file claims.
-Homesite offers the standard homeowners insurance coverage, like dwelling coverage, personal property and personal liability.
+Root home insurance is offered in 17 states through its partner company, Homesite.
+Although home policies are not offered directly by Root, customers may be able to use the Root mobile app to manage their homeowners insurance policy and file claims.
+Homesite offers the standard homeowners insurance coverage like dwelling coverage, personal property and personal liability.

 Root home insurance discounts